 When it comes to trying a weight loss pill or supplement, Wells provided the following 3 important factors to keep in mind before you make a purchase:

-Second, if you’re trying out a new pill or supplement, weigh the cost, both physical and financial.
+If you’re trying out a new supplement, weigh the cost, both physical and financial.
 Most of these have a long list of possible side effects, and there has not been much research proving the effects of long-term use.
 Taking a pill that may give you a 2% increase in weight loss might not be worth the bowel issues, jitteriness, increased heart rate, or any of the other potential side effects.
 Remember, this is a money-making market.
 Everyone is looking for a quick fix or a nudge to get results faster, and it’s typically not sustainable, realistic, or healthy for your body.

 Losing weight can be a frustrating and daunting process, and it can be tempting to take a pill in hopes of it helping to speed up your results, Wells said.

 “The reality is weight loss is a journey, and the pills often have more of a placebo effect or negative effect on your body, than the magic you might be hoping to find in it,” she said, adding, “the more consistent you are with diet and exercise, the more likely you are to see results.”